w3f/polkadot-wiki/docs/general/glossary.md

 the cost of the transactions (referred to as [extrinsics](#extrinsic)) are determined before execution.
 Checkout this section of the Substrate docs covering [transaction weights and fees](https://docs.substrate.io/build/tx-weights-fees/).

+## Westend

+The [testnet](#testnet) is set aside for testing the Polkadot Relay Chain.
+Contrary to the [Paseo testnet](#paseo), the Westend testnet is used by the core developers to iterate on protocol-level features like [asynchronous backing](../learn/learn-async-backing.md), etc, that are not relevant for parachain developers.

 ## Witness